ITU-AI-ML-in-5G-Challenge/PS-000.0-Slidin-videos-Slide-Transition-Detection-and-Title-Extraction-in-Lecture-Video/README.md

   • In statistical analysis of binary classification, the F-score or F-measure or F1 score is a measure of a test's accuracy.
 The evaluation is based on F1-score that combines the precision and recall into a single metric by taking their harmonic mean.

   • Another metric used is AUROC, wich is the cost difference of accuracy between the ROC curve for the baseline and proposed: Basically, area under the curve.

+# Dataset Preparation - Steps involved:
+Since this challenge has video as the input source, we needed to extract frames from these video files for feeding deep model.
+Therefore, for dataset preparation we used following steps:
+1. The videos frames per second (fps) is 25
+2. Use video files to extract images, 25 frames per second video
+3. That is, if the video is of X length, the total number of frames will be X(minute)*60(second)*25(fps)
+4. Once the images are extracted, they are categorized into training and validation sets
+5. There are three types of images: no title, same title and new title slides

 # Key contribution and advantages
   • Model used ResNet101 (createDeepLabv3)